 Turn on power and test

-Upgrade
+Upgrade an xTP

 Use the REST endpoint, “PUT /upgrade” to upgrade a device from an existing build to a new one.
 This endpoint can also be used to kick off a downgrade.
 This is covered in section 2.7.